The title of this post sets a question with difficult answer: how to deal with a Property in Spain while getting divorced in UK.

 Reference any Spanish property in the divorce document

-The best practice is to include reference to any property belonging to the couple in Spain in the divorce proceedings taking place in their country of origin.
+The best practice while dealing with this complex divorce UK Spanish Property cases is to include reference to any property belonging to the couple in Spain in the divorce proceedings taking place in their country of origin.
 In this case, the divorce decree, duly legalised and translated should be taken to the relevant notary in Spain to sign a deed of ‘end of joint-ownership’ to which the divorce decree should be attached .

 It is important that there is equality between the spouses , that is, that each of them is awarded assets of the same value in the divorce settlement or , if one spouse is awarded property of greater value than the other, there should be financial compensation.
 This equality of distribution is important because in this case no taxes are levied.
 However, if one of the spouses happens to be awarded assets of a greater value , they are liable to pay taxes on the excess allocation compared to the other spouse